 - Class B Misdemeanors: Up to two years in jail.

 - Class A Misdemeanors: Up to one year in jail.

 Examples of Class A misdemeanors include third-time driving under the influence (DUI) charges, third-time driving on suspended license charges, retail theft, certain drug possession crimes, and certain arson crimes.
-Examples of Class B misdemeanors include ticket fraud, tax fraud, threatening violence in order to instigate gang activity, and aiding escape.
+Examples of Class B misdemeanors include ticket fraud, tax fraud, threatening violence to instigate gang activity, and aiding escape.
 Examples of Class C misdemeanors include voting fraud, unlawful possession of gaming devices, willfully furnishing false information for tax purposes, and second-degree harassment.

 Other Possible Penalties in South Carolina Criminal Cases

 For example, if you are convicted of DUI in South Carolina, not only could you face fines and incarceration, but you could also lose your driver’s license, be required to participate in mandatory alcohol education, and be required to install installation of ignition interlock devices in your vehicles before your driving privileges are restored.
-If you are convicted of a sex crime, you could be forced to register as a sex offender (in addition to paying a fine and serving time in prison); and, if you fail to register, you could face an additional criminal charge that carries its own prison sentence.
+If you are convicted of a sex crime, you could be forced to register as a sex offender (in addition to paying a fine and serving time in prison).
+If you fail to register, you could face an additional criminal charge that carries its own prison sentence.

 Contact Our North Charleston Criminal Defense Attorney For Free Consultation

-North Charleston criminal defense attorney Rad S. Deaton represents individuals charged with all types of felony and misdemeanor offenses.
+North Charleston criminal defense attorney Rad S. Deaton, represents individuals charged with all types of felony and misdemeanor offenses.
 For a free and confidential consultation about your case, call 843-225-5723 or tell us how we can reach you online now.